Bali

 • Thailand Most destinations in Thailand have more consistent sun during this period.

 Avoid the days before and after Lebaran at the end of Ramadan.
-Millions travel home in a pulang kampung surge, and routes to the west like Gilimanuk back up for hours with ferries and roads gridlocked.
+Millions of people travel home for pulang kampung (the yearly trip back to the family village), and routes to the west like Gilimanuk back up for hours with ferries and roads gridlocked.
 Either stay put during that window or travel well before it peaks.

 Go here instead: